moodymudskipper/safejoin/README.md

 The additional function, `eat` is designed to be an improved left join in the cases where one is growing a data frame.
 In addition to the features above :

 -   It uses the `...` argument to select columns from `y` and leverages the select helpers from *dplyr*, allowing also things like renaming on the fly, negative selection, quasi-quotation...
--   It features a sophisticated system to deal with column conflicts
 -   It can prefix new columns or rename them in a flexible way
 -   It can summarize `y` on the fly along joining columns for more concise and readable code